1. What is B-1 business visa for USA?

 OR

-You may be granted extensions of temporary stay in increments of not more than six months each, except for applicants of a religious denomination coming temporarily and solely to do missionary work on behalf of a religious denomination may be granted extensions of not more than one year each, provided that such work does not involve the selling of articles or the solicitation or acceptance of donation.
+Applicants of a religious denomination coming temporarily and solely to do missionary work on behalf of a religious denomination may be granted extensions of not more than one year each, provided that such work does not involve the selling of articles or the solicitation or acceptance of donations.

 7. How do I apply for extension of stay on B-1 visa?